 - Regularly include practice activities that have a racing component.
 Examples of physically-distanced races include: pursuits (1 lap, 2 lap, 2.5 lap, 7 lap), long track-style relays, and opposite-end skills-based races.
 Occasional non-physically-distanced races during practice (i.e. simulation races) are also acceptable. - Consider organizing opportunities at outdoor venues (e.g a skate-a thon).
 Contact local cities, ski resorts and x-country ski clubs who have ice surfaces that could be rented.
-Start planning early to ensure all insurance requirements are met, especially if the venue has not previously been used by the club. - Form connections with a 'sister club' for virtual competitions.
-For example, have skaters from two different clubs race a 2-lap pursuit during their home club practices, then compile a virtual leaderboard to determine the winner.
+Start planning early to ensure all insurance requirements are met, especially if the venue has not previously been used by the club.
+All venues where club activities are held must be listed in your insurance documents. - Form connections with a 'sister club' for virtual competitions.
+For example, have skaters from two different clubs race a 2-lap pursuit during their home club practices, then compile a virtual leaderboard to determine the winner. - Participate in the I Skate Fast Challenge open to skaters from across Canada.
+Flying lap challenge time submission deadlines are distance dependent. - Participate in the virtual BCSSA Relay Challenges.